George III: Legislation and politics

+Family issues

 George was deeply devout and spent hours in prayer, but his piety was not shared by his brothers.
 George was appalled by what he saw as their loose morals.
 In 1770, his brother Prince Henry, Duke of Cumberland and Strathearn, was exposed as an adulterer.
-The following year, Cumberland married a young widow, Anne Horton.
+The following year, Henry married a young widow, Anne Horton.
 The King considered her inappropriate as a royal bride: she was from a lower social class and German law barred any children of the couple from the Hanoverian succession.

 George insisted on a new law that essentially forbade members of the royal family from legally marrying without the consent of the sovereign.
 The subsequent bill was unpopular in Parliament, including among George's own ministers, but passed as the Royal Marriages Act 1772.
 Shortly afterwards, another of George's brothers, Prince William Henry, Duke of Gloucester and Edinburgh, revealed he had been secretly married to Maria, Countess Waldegrave, the illegitimate daughter of Sir Edward Walpole.
 The news confirmed George's opinion that he had been right to introduce the law: Maria was related to his political opponents.
 Neither lady was ever received at court.

+Increasing issues in America

 Lord North's government was chiefly concerned with discontent in America.
 To assuage American opinion most of the custom duties were withdrawn, except for the tea duty, which in George's words was "one tax to keep up the right [to levy taxes]".
 In 1773, the tea ships moored in Boston Harbor were boarded by colonists and the tea was thrown overboard, an event that became known as the Boston Tea Party.
 In Britain, opinion hardened against the colonists, with Chatham now agreeing with North that the destruction of the tea was "certainly criminal".

 With the clear support of Parliament, Lord North introduced measures, which were called the Intolerable Acts by the colonists: the Port of Boston was shut down and the charter of Massachusetts was altered so that the upper house of the legislature was appointed by the Crown instead of elected by the lower house.
 Up to this point, in the words of Professor Peter Thomas, George's "hopes were centred on a political solution, and he always bowed to his cabinet's opinions even when sceptical of their success.
 The detailed evidence of the years from 1763 to 1775 tends to exonerate George III from any real responsibility for the American Revolution."
 Though both the Americans and older British historians characterised George as a tyrant, in these years he acted as a constitutional monarch supporting the initiatives of his ministers.